Our customer care pledge

 We will advise you what we are doing or to otherwise contact you regarding the issue.
 We will respond to you as soon as possible after it has been received by us.

 If the issue will take some time to investigate or resolve we will tell you when you can expect to hear more from us.

-In the case of emails, if the officer you have contacted is out of the office you will be advised when that officer will be available and who to contact in the meantime if your enquiry is urgent.
+In the case of emails.
+If the officer you have contacted is out of the office, you will be advised when that officer will be available.
+We will also advise you who to contact in the meantime, if your enquiry is urgent.

 In many cases we prefer to speak to you so please help us to help you by providing a telephone contact number.

 If you visit us in person, someone will see you as soon possible to establish who the best person is to help you.

 If you need to see one of our specialist officers we will advise you of approximate wait times.

 As every enquiry is different and we aim to give every customer a quality service.
 It is possible that you may have to wait longer than anticipated.
 If you are unable to wait we will advise you of alternative options.